 The equity compensation plans which the Company has in place are the 2009 Stock Option Plan ("2009 Plan") that was re-approved by the shareholders at the Annual and Special Meeting of Shareholders on June 11, 2015 and the 2016 Stock Option Plan ("2016 Plan") that was adopted by the Company in connection with the Company's voluntary move from the TSX to the TSXV in December 2015.
 The Company's 2016 Plan is a 10% "rolling" plan and, under the policies of the TSXV, must be approved on an annual basis by the shareholders of the Company.
 The number of shares reserved for issuance under the 2009 Plan and the 2016 Plan combined shall not exceed 10% of the Company's issued and outstanding common shares on a non-diluted basis.
-The 2016 Plan allows for options to be issued to directors, officers, employees or consultants of the Company or a subsidiary of the Company.
-Options granted must be exercised no more than ten years from the date of grant or such lesser period as may be determined by the
+The 2016 Plan allows for options to be issued to directors, officers, employees and consultants of the Company or a subsidiary of the Company.
+Options granted must be exercised no more than ten years from the date of grant or such lesser period as may be determined by the Company's board of directors and in accordance with the policies of the TSXV.
+The board of directors also determines the time period during which options shall vest and the method of vesting which are also subject to the policies of the TSXV.